-We usually talk about using the Jibility method and tool for creating strategic roadmaps for business, IT, digital transformation and such like.
-But it’s a method that can be applied to all sorts of problems — including a corporate response to the COVID-19 pandemic.
+We usually talk about using the Jibility method and tool for creating roadmaps for business and IT strategies.
+But it’s a method that can be applied to all sorts of problems, including a corporate response to the COVID-19 pandemic.

 Creating a Corporate Pandemic Response Roadmap

 A strategic roadmap for your COVID-19 business response needs to be logical, concise and easily adaptable.